pyca/cryptography/docs/x509/verification.rst

 .. note::
     This module is a work in progress, and does not yet contain a fully usable X.509 path validation implementation.
-These APIs should be considered expiremental and not yet subject to our backwards compatibility policy.
+These APIs should be considered experimental and not yet subject to our backwards compatibility policy.

 .. class:: Store(certs)